These are the files used by a typical SuperMemo installation:

 - drill.dat - element subset file with all elements scheduled for the final drill (i.e. the final drill queue).
 You can delete this file manually (the final drill queue will be emptied)

-- history.sub - element subset file with the last 1000 most recently visited elements.
+- history.dat - element subset file with the last 1000 most recently visited elements.
 You can always delete this file manually

-- ret.dat and backret.dat - retention and consolidation data.
-Although these files can be recreated if deleted, retention data will not include elements that have been deleted nor elements whose repetition history has been deleted
+- ret.dat and backret.dat - retention and back-retention data.
+Although these files can be recreated if deleted, retention data will not included elements that have been deleted nor elements whose repetition history has been deleted

 - outstanding.sub, OutstandingItems.sub, OutstandingTopics.sub - element subset file holding the outstanding queues.
 Only outstanding.sub file is sorted by the repetition order.
 These files are created from repetitions.dat at the beginning of each learning day